singh1114/best/_posts/2019-12-13-set-up-new-machines-for-development.md

 ![Allowing remote login in MAC](https://i.imgur.com/banssOS.jpg "Allowing remote login in MAC")

 After this, you can `ssh` into the machine and `scp` into the new device to get the required files.

+## Getting a combination of iTerm and zsh

+I have a MAC machine for development and love to use `iTerm` and `zsh` for powering my shell.

+Their command completion is very useful while programming and help us to find the commands more easily.

+You can directly download iTerm from their [website](https://iterm2.com/downloads.html)

+`ZSH` is used to provide good visual touch to your system.
+I love the default shell theme they provide.
+Currently you use the software by downloading using `wget` or `curl`.

+Head to their [website](https://ohmyz.sh/) for more details.

 Hope you liked this post.
 Please subscribe to the weekly newsletter by sharing your email.